Revisiting the dynamics of interacting vector-like dark energy: Phase-space analysis

 The critical point denoted as $g_R$ corresponds to a scaling radiation era, where $\Omega^{(r)}_{de}=u_{c}^2$.
 When $u_{c}=0$, it gives rise to the radiation-dominated solution with $\Omega_r=1$ and $w_{de}=w_{tot}=1/3$.
 The case $u_{c}\neq 0 $, corresponds to a scaling radiation era.
 Therefore, to meet the early constraint imposed by the physics of big bang nucleosynthesis (BBN) and ensure $\Omega^{(r)}_{de}<0.045$ \cite{Ferreira:1997hj,Bean:2001wt}, the condition $u_{c}<0.122$ must be satisfied.

-Conversely, when $\eta=0$, the critical point labeled as $b_M$ represents a matter-dominated era, characterized by $\Omega_m = 1$ and $w_{de} = w_{tot} = 0$.
-In this scenario, the energy density of matter dominates the universe, leading to a dark energy equation of state parameter of $w_{de}=1/3$.
+Conversely, when $\eta=0$, the critical point labeled as $h_{M}$ represents a matter-dominated era, characterized by $\Omega_m = 1$ and $w_{de} = w_{tot} = 0$.
+In this scenario, the energy density of matter dominates the universe, leading to a dark energy EoS parameter of $w_{de}=1/3$.
 In contrast, the total equation of the state parameter remains at $w_{tot}=0$.
 When $\eta\neq 0$, this point represents a scaling matter era.
-Thus, from constraint $\Omega_{de}^{(m)}< 0.02$ ($95\%$ C.L.), at redshift de $z\approx 50$, according to CMB measurements \cite{Ade:2015rim}, we get $\eta>-0.04$.
+Thus, from constraint $\Omega_{de}^{(m)}< 0.02$ ($95\%$ C.L.), at redshift de $z\approx 50$, according to CMB measurements \cite{Ade:2015rim}, we get $-0.04<\eta<0$, which is also compatible with $0<\Omega_m<1$.

-Additionally, the critical point $i$ corresponds to a dark energy-dominated solution with a de Sitter equation of state, where $w_{de}=w_{tot}=-1$.
+Additionally, the critical point $i$ corresponds to a dark energy-dominated solution with a de Sitter EoS, where $w_{de}=w_{tot}=-1$.
 Consequently, this critical point results in accelerated expansion for all parameter values.

+Finally, points $i_{1}$ and $i_{2}$ are not physically viable.
+For these points, the physical condition $0<\Omega_{m}<0$ implies $\eta<-3$ or $\eta>6$, but this result is not compatible with a dark matter-dominated era as described by point $h_{M}$ ($-0.04<\eta<0$).
+Hence, to reproduce the standard thermal history of the universe, we designate the points $i_1$ and $i_2$ as unphysical.